 They told us to expect smoke in the cabin, and oil leaking from the ceiling.

-Before the flight, we were asked to sign a “Notify your next of kin’ for” (I am not making this up).
-I called my wife Kalebra and told her, “Well, I just signed a next of kin notification form” and she said, “If you’re not signing a next of kin form, you’re just not having fun!”
-Something may be wrong with her).
+Before the flight, we were asked to sign a “Notify your next of kin’ form” (I am not making this up).
+I called my wife Kalebra and told her, “Well, I just signed a next of kin notification form,” and she said, “If you’re not signing a next of kin form, you’re just not having fun!”
+Something may be wrong with her.

-Right before we board, they gave us a safety briefing on how to survive ditching at sea (I was instead hoping to hear the line used by Delta flight attendents, "In the unlikely event of a water landing" but that was not how it came down); which included: how to put on your two-levels of ear protection, how to inflate your life vest, put on your goggles, and how to use your survival kit in the water.
+Right before we board, they gave us a quick safety briefing on how to survive ditching at sea.
+I was hoping to hear the line used by Delta flight attendants, "In the unlikely event of a water landing" instead but that was not how it was relayed to us.
+The instructions included: how to put on your two-levels of ear protection, how to inflate your life vest, put on your goggles, and how to use your survival kit in the water.
 They also told us to expect smoke in the cabin from AC condensation, and that to expect water and oil to be dripping from the ceiling at all times (you’ll see both in the video below).
 In fact, they told us only to worry if we didn’t see oil and water dripping from the ceiling.
-That made me feel so much better that I reached up for the flight attendant call button that of course does not exist aboard these CODs.
+That made me feel so much better that I reached up for the flight attendant call button that, of course, does not exist aboard CODs.

 They also did tell us that if we get air-sick at any time during the flight, tap the person in the row in front of you, tell them you’re sick, and they’ll tap the person in front of them, and so on until it reaches the airmen up front, and they’ll bring you a black Hefty-brand garage bag.
 They recommend sticking your entire head in the bag, and then when you get off the COD, you have to find somebody to give this “present” to.
 I can’t imagine there’s a lot of volunteers lining up for that hand-off.
 Luckily, I didn’t have to find out.
 Anyway, check out that dripping oil/smoke in the short video below.